Traditional Irish Name

 Interesting architectural features: the castle is shown on the Down Survey and Trustees’ maps (c.1656 and 1688) as having towers at each angle with a large court and a house inside.

-There are small apartments in the surviving towers.
-The (extant) bawn wall enclosing the castle originally stood about 30 feet high.1
+There are small ‘apartments’ (or rooms) in the surviving towers.
+The (extant) bawn wall enclosing the castle is a rectangular shape, approx. 132 foot long and 120 broad, and originally stood about 30 foot high.1

 |1518:||Estate held by Purcells under the earl of Kildare.|